awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MaxAllocatedStorage`  <a name="cfn-rds-dbinstance-maxallocatedstorage"></a>
-The upper limit to which Amazon RDS can automatically scale the storage of the DB instance\.
+The upper limit in gibibytes \(GiB\) to which Amazon RDS can automatically scale the storage of the DB instance\.
 For more information about this setting, including limitations that apply to it, see [ Managing capacity automatically with Amazon RDS storage autoscaling](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html#USER_PIOPS.Autoscaling) in the *Amazon RDS User Guide*\.
 *Required*: No
 *Type*: Integer